Dzzs/Projects/README.md

 ---

 ## [Endpoint Central Lab - Link](https://github.com/Dzzs/Projects/blob/main/Endpoint%20Central%20Lab.md)
 - I was tasked with documenting setting up a separate lab enviorment for the team to learn more about Endpoint Central separate from production.
-This is the basic outline for that setup.

 ---